 After graduating Yale University magna cum laude in 1991 with degrees in English and Mathematics, Dr. Primack spent 4 years teaching adolescents and studying human development for his master's degree, which he received from Harvard University.
 He subsequently graduated first in his class and summa cum laude from Emory Medical School and trained in Family Medicine in Pittsburgh.

-Now, on the faculty of the University of Pittsburgh School of Medicine, Dr. Primack combines his expertise in education, technology, human development, public health, and medicine by researching both positive and negative effects of media messages and technological advances on health.
-He is a pioneer on the use of media literacy education to prevent adolescent smoking, underage alcohol use, violence, and other harmful adolescent health behaviors.
-He has also conducted extensive and influential research on diversification of tobacco and nicotine products.
+Dr. Primack combines his expertise in education, technology, human development, and medicine by researching both positive and negative effects of media messages on health.
+He is a pioneer on the use of media literacy education in preventing adolescent smoking, underage drinking, and other harmful adolescent health behaviors.
+He has also conducted extensive research on the new phenomenon of waterpipe ("hookah") tobacco smoking.

 He is the recent recipient of regional, national, and international awards for research, teaching, and overall achievement, including the New Investigator of the Year by the Society of Adolescent Health and Medicine (2006), the Robert Wood Johnson Faculty Physician Scholar Award (2006-2009), the Early Career Research Award from the Society of Behavioral Medicine (2010), the University of Pittsburgh Cancer Institute Junior Faculty Scholar Award (2010), and the University of Pittsburgh Oustanding Medical Student Mentoring Award two years in a row (2013 and 2014).
 In 2014, he was honored to give a TED talk on their main stage.
 In 2019, he became only the 7th person in the state of Arkansas to be elected into the American Society of Clinical Investigation, the leading organization globally for physician-scientists.